Azure/RGCOPY/rgcopy-docu.md

 *start workload*| *optional step* | This step is used for testing SAP Workload.
 It has to be explicitly activated using switch **`startWorkload`**.
 *cleanup*| *optional step* | By default, created snapshots are not deleted by RGCOPY.
 However, you can activate a cleanup using RGCOPY parameters.
 See section [Cost Efficiency](./rgcopy-docu.md#Cost-Efficiency) for details.

+When setting the parameter switch **`simulate`**, only an ARM template is created.
+All other steps are skipped.
+This is useful for checking whether configured resource changes are possible (VM size available in target region?
+Disk properties compatible with VM size?
+Subscription quota sufficient? ...)

 <div style="page-break-after: always"></div>

 ***